unlight/asmt-javascript-questions/README.md

 - What does Key Developer role mean?
 - You are starting new project from scratch, what frameworks, arch patterns would you choose and why?
 - What is semantic versioning?
+- What internal EPAM initiatives do you know?
+In which of them you participate?
+- How do you understand "Definition of Done"?
+- What is "Definition of Ready"?

 ### Task
 ```Text